 Option 1: Reply RAN1 that RAN4 hasn’t identified an efficient way to let UE provide assistance information in a static manner

 Option 2: RAN4 concludes semi-static solution for indication of gaps/SMTC occasions not used for measurement is better from RAN4 perspective and LS to RAN1 if necessary.

+Option 3: RAN4 reply LS to RAN1 that the UAI related to measurement occasions may be beneficial for enabling transmission/reception within MG/SMTC with restriction.
+RAN4 will further discuss the corresponding RRM behavior/performance related to UAI.

 Recommended WF